 Truemove, dtac and AIS are the main Thai mobile phone companies.
 They all have similar tourist package offers and have stands conveniently situated just next to the exit of Suvarnabhumi Airport.
 Truemove is said to be the best for city usage, while AIS is more reliable in rural/island environments.
 Dtac is kind of in-between, although all the options are good.
 Choose the one that suits best your trip.

 If you rent for a few days, you might need to top up the gasoline at some point.
 There are plentiful gas stations scattered around the city.
 The closest ones to the Yard are in Phaholyothin Road (the big road overlooked by the skytrain), just next to the BTS skytrain station Ari.
-To get an idea of the prices, a total refill of regular 91 gasohol costs 100 ฿ (3 $) on a typical scooter: quite cheap indeed.
+To get an idea of the prices, a total refill of regular 91 gasohol costs 100 ฿ (3 $) on a typical scooter: quite cheap indeed, perfect to backpack in Thailand.
 Most gas stations are not self-service, so a worker will serve you.
 Now, time for a quick Thai lesson.
 He/she will probably ask you:

 Which means “How much?”.
 You can simply answer: